Knee osteoarthritis treatments

 In February 2015, a new research paper called: “State-of-the-Art management of knee osteoarthritis” outlined treatment strategies for knee osteoarthritis.
 Here are the summary highlights with treatment suggestions:

-- Patients with knee osteoarthritis should be educated on weight loss, strengthening programs, and addressing biomechanical issues with bracing or foot orthoses.
+- Patients should be educated on intra-articular injectables to include cortisone, hyaluronic acid, platelet-rich plasma therapy and stem cell therapy.
+Patients with knee osteoarthritis should be educated on weight loss, strengthening programs, and addressing biomechanical issues with bracing or foot orthoses.

 - Patients should be advised that painkillers and anti-inflammatories that while commonly used for managing knee osteoarthritis, can be effective in the short-term but are less effective for long-term management.
 Additionally, more prolonged use significantly increases the risk of serious associated side effects that are not too uncommon.